theCipherian/GreenVille/README.md

 # Greenville
-GreenVille is an open source micro finance bank management system built by theCipherian.
+GreenVille is an open source micro finance bank management system built and maintained by the Cipherians.